Eastern Orthodoxy in Hungary: History

 Between the middle of the 10th and the beginning of the 13th century, medieval Hungary had occasional political ties with the Byzantine Empire and Kievan Rus'.
-In the middle of the 10th century, the Patriarchate of Constantinople sent a mission, headed by bishop Hierotheos, to the Principality of Hungary.
+In the mid 10th century, the Patriarchate of Constantinople sent a mission, headed by bishop Hierotheos, to the Principality of Hungary.
+The first eparchy in Hungary, the Metropolitanate of Tourkia, was established in 952.
+Hierotheos was consecrated as bishop of Tourkia by the Patriarchate of Constantinople.
+The first known record of its metropolis status was in 1028 at a synod in Constantinople, when a hierarch named Ioannes is recorded as “Metropolitan of Tourkia”.
+Byzantine authors of this period referred to Hungarians as Tourkoi ("Turks") and to their land as Tourkia ("Turkey").

 During medieval period, there was significant presence of Eastern Orthodoxy in some southern and eastern parts of medieval Kingdom of Hungary, including Romanian, Serbian and Ukrainian minorities.

 In 1440, Hungarian king Ladislaus the Posthumous granted special privileges to Eastern Orthodox Christians for the establishment of the Serbian Kovin Monastery.
 In 1481 and 1495, during the times of Turkish invasions, Hungarian kings Matthias Corvinus and Vladislaus II have granted special privileges to Eastern Orthodox Christians in order to secure demographic recovery and improve the defenses of southern frontiers.

 During the period of Ottoman rule (16th and 17th centuries), Eastern Orthodox Christians in Ottoman Hungary were under ecclesiastical jurisdiction of the Serbian Patriarchate of Peć, with several eparchies existing in the region.
-Since the liberation at the end of the 17th century, Eastern Orthodox Christians on the territory of Hungary were under jurisdiction of the Metropolitanate of Karlovci (sice 1848 the Patriarchate of Karlovci), that was incorporated into the Serbian Orthodox Church in 1920.
+Since the liberation at the end of the 17th century, Eastern Orthodox Christians on the territory of Hungary were under jurisdiction of the Metropolitanate of Karlovci (since 1848 the Patriarchate of Karlovci), that was incorporated in 1920 into unified Serbian Orthodox Church.
 The Eparchy of Buda, created in the 16th century, remained in Hungary, with its seat in Szentendre, near Budapest.

-Now there are other jurisdictions of the Eastern Orthodox Church also active in Hungary.
+Nowadays, besides the Serbian Orthodox Church, there are other jurisdictions of the Eastern Orthodox Church active in Hungary.

 The Russian Orthodox Church has the Diocese of Budapest and Hungary headed by metropolitan Nestor Sirotenko whose see is in Budapest.
 The diocese has eleven parishes, with 14 priests and 3 deacons.

 The Ecumenical Patriarchate of Constantinople also maintains a presence in Hungary.
 The Hungarian Exarchate is part of the Metropolis of Austria of the Ecumenical Patriarchate of Constantinople.
 They have seven parishes in the country.

 The Romanian Orthodox Church has the Diocese of Gyula headed by Siluan Mănuilă, whose see is in Gyula.

 The Bulgarian Orthodox Church has two parishes in Hungary, in Budapest and Pécs, with one priest.
 Both parishes are under the authority of the Bulgarian Orthodox Eparchy for Central and Western Europe.